 It’s a cute boutique located in the Lekki shopping center and has a variety of colorful dresses, blouses, pants, skirts, accessories including the local made high end Femi handbags. greyvelvetstores.com

 I posted a status on facebook about my experiences in Balogun Market hunting for fabric.
 I handled it like the O.G. professional Diasporic haggler that I am.

-But battling the sheer excited chaos and heat that are Lagos’ largest street market is not for the faint of heart or inexperienced.
+But battling the sheer excited chaos and heat that is Lagos’ largest street market is not for the faint of heart or inexperienced.
 So if you want to purchase some small items for the home or friends, go to Lekki Market.

-In addition to sculptures, masks and jewelry, there are also a very vendors with nice traditional paintings.
+In addition to sculptures, masks and jewelry, there are also vendors with nice traditional paintings.
 You still can bargain, don’t just take someone’s last price.
 But even if you do, you’ll still come out with some good finds.
 Find out more about Lekki Market here.

 WHERE TO FIND ART AND CULTURE